 What is the time commitment of the program?

 The EMPA is a two-year part-time postgraduate degree featuring eight core subjects and three electives.

 The core subjects are delivered by ANZSOG and elective subjects are delivered by our conferring universities.
-Each subject consists of around 40 hours of instruction and at least 80 hours of study time, reading and assignment work.
+Each subject consists of around 24 hours of instruction and approximately 140 hours of study time, reading and assignment work.

 The EMPA is a two-year postgraduate qualification undertaken by high performing public sector managers looking to increase their knowledge base, leadership and governing skills.